What is cloud hosting?

 Do you offer domain registration and DNS?

-At this time, we ask that you manage your own DNS.
-If you would prefer our help, please send us an email.
-There are also third party DNS providers, some of them with free offerings such as http://freedns.afraid.org/.
+At this time, we ask that you manage your own domains and DNS.
+Most domain registrars provide DNS service at no additional cost.
+There are also third party DNS providers, some of them with free offerings such as https://freedns.afraid.org/

 What support do you offer?

 We support the virtualization infrastructure 24/7.
-And, we offer email support during Eastern Standard business hours (9am – 6pm, Monday-Friday) to help our customers self-manage their services.
-More likely, we’ll respond to your support requests 24/7.
+And, we offer email support during Eastern Time business hours (9 am – 6 pm, Monday–Friday) and on a best-efford basis outside that time to help our customers self-manage their services.

 What SLA do you offer?